imDelivered/KiwixRAG/README.md

 wget -c https://download.kiwix.org/zim/wikipedia/wikipedia_es_all_nopic_2025-07.zim
 ```

-**Note:** ZIM files can be large (~1.5 - 100GB).
+**Note:** ZIM files can be large!
 You can skip this step if you just want to test the chat without Kiwix content features.
 The app will work, but `/wiki` commands won't function.

 ### Step 6: Get the Kiwix RAG Code